-Idem note 1
+2 Idem note 1

 Financing of terrorism and Piracy should be made an offence in T&T and therefore an extraditable offence. authority, and has a duty to disclose information relating to property used for the commission of offences under the Anti-Terrorism Act.
-Part VII Section 33 (3) directs that every financial institution shall report, every three months, to the FIU,: (a) if it is not in possession or control of terrorist property, that it is not in possession or control of such property; or (b) if it is in possession or control of terrorist property, that it is in possession or control of such property, and the particulars relating to the persons, accounts and transactions involved and the total value of the property Part VII 33 (6) states: "Every person who fails to comply with subsection 1 or 3, commits an offence" With regard to piracy, section 2 of the Criminal Offences Act Chapter 11:01 states that every offence which if done or committed in England, would amount to an offence in common law shall, if done or committed in Trinidad and Tobago, be taken to be an indictable offence and shall be punished in the same manner as it would be in England, under or by virtue of any special or general statute providing for the punishment of such offence, or if there be no such statute, by common law.
+Part VII Section 33 (3) directs that every financial institution shall report, every three months, to the FIU,: (a) if it is not in possession or control of terrorsit property, that it is not in possession or control of such property; or (b) if it is in possession or contol of terrorist property, that it is in possession or control of such property, and the particulars relating to the persons, accounts and transactions involved and the total value of the property Part VII 33 (6) states: "Every person who fails to comply with subsection 1 or 3, commits an offence" With regard to piracy, section 2 of the Criminal Offences Act Chapter 11:01 states that every offence which if done or committed in England, would amount to an offence in common law shall, if done or committed in Trinidad and Tobago, be taken to be an indictable offence and shall be punished in the same manner as it would be in England, under or by virtue of any special or general statute providing for the punishment of such offence, or if there be no such statute, by common law.
 In the UK, piracy is criminalized as the common law offence of piracy jure gentium and under section 2 of the Piracy Act 1837 as noted in the UK MER.
 In accordance with section 2 of the Criminal Offences Act, these provisions make piracy an indictable offence in Trinidad and Tobago.
-Additionally, section 6 of the Civil Aviation (Tokyo Convention) Act Chapter 11:21 provides for the jurisdiction of a Court in Trinidad and Tobago with respect to piracy committed on the high seas section 6 of the Civil Aviation (Tokyo Convention) Act Chapter 11:21 provides for the
+Additionally, section 6 of the Civil Aviation (Tokyo Convention) Act Chapter 11:21 provides for the jurisdiction of a Court in Trinidad and Tobago with respect to piracy committed by or against an aircraft.
+No further action is to be taken under this recommendation -- -- --- ---